Recovering Sub-threshold S-wave Arrivals in Deep Learning Phase Pickers via Shape-Aware Loss: Diagnosing the Mechanism

-We examined the geometric properties of the conventional training objective to understand the origin of this failure.
+We examined the geometric properties of the training objective to understand how these factors interact.
 A magnified view of a suppressed S-phase prediction (Fig. \ref{fig:landscape}a) reveals its characteristic flattened-top appearance.
-We visualized the theoretical loss landscape of the point-wise BCE loss (Fig. \ref{fig:landscape}b) to trace the source of this geometry.
-The visualization reveals the geometric origin of the trap: the landscape shows a low-loss region at the label peak, but this is a non-global minimum due to additional low-loss regions on both sides when amplitude is near zero.
-The point-wise BCE provides only vertical gradients without lateral guidance to resolve temporal misalignment.
+The theoretical loss landscape of pointwise BCE loss (Fig. \ref{fig:landscape}b) explains this geometry.
+Since pointwise loss treats each temporal position independently, the 2D surface consists of stacked independent 1D loss curves.
+Though each slice is independent, the 2D visualization becomes meaningful because temporal uncertainty causes label positions to vary across training samples, shifting the entire loss landscape laterally from step to step.
+This construction reveals the origin of the trap: low-loss regions appear both at the label peak and on both sides when amplitude is near zero.
+When predictions deviate temporally from the label center, the gradient points toward lower amplitude rather than toward the correct temporal position.
+No lateral force exists because adjacent positions are optimized independently, and the prediction becomes trapped in a state where amplitude suppression is geometrically enforced.